West Virginia

 - Launched 2022

 West Virginia’s Hope Scholarship Program is an education savings account (ESA) that allows eligible parents to receive the average per-pupil state funding already set aside for their children’s education in an electronic parent-controlled fund for educational expenses.
-Those expenses can include private school tuition; tutoring; credentialing; therapies; transportation; and more.
-Learn more about how the program works on this page, including eligibility, funding and regulations on this page.
+Those expenses can include private school tuition, tutoring, credentialing, therapies, transportation, and other approved educational expenses.

 We do not administer this program.